attila226/notes/README.md

 `api` Server side API logic.

 `src` Client side source files.
 By default running `npm run` will cause the JavaScript files in this directory to be transpiled and output to the `public` folder.

 `public` The website files.
 The website is a single page application, with `index.html` being the entry point.
+Do not edit JavaScript files in this folder, but in `src` instead.

 ### Additional Notes